rescuerz/dinfer_power_sampling/README.md

     - `gsm8k_llada`: math reasoning.
     - `mbpp_sanitized_llada`: sanitized Python code generation.
   - For more examples and comprehensive instructions, see [our quickstart guide](evaluations/eval_guide.md).
-  - Currently, the evaluation configuration is only aligned with LLaDA-MoE; lm-eval evaluations for llada2-mini/flash and other models will be updated later.
+  - Currently, the evaluation configuration is only aligned with LLaDA-MoE, `lm-eval` evaluations for llada2-mini/flash and other models will be updated later.

 ## Contact us
 - Wechat Group